maxdevblock/cubmods/Manual/Reference Guide/cub.md

 ## `.draw(m, pi, xi, n)`

-Draws a random sample from a given model.
+Draws a random sample from a given CUB model without covariates.

 - Arguments
   - `m` (_int_): number of ordinal responses; the support of random variable will be $[1,m]$